unrealwork/atsd-use-cases/research/python-budget/README.md

 [![](./images/button-new.png)](https://trends.axibase.com/2b56345c#fullscreen)

-The special item was removed using a simple [`replace-value`](https://axibase.com/products/axibase-time-series-database/visualization/widgets/configuring-the-widgets/) setting:
+The special item is removed using a [`replace-value`](https://axibase.com/products/axibase-time-series-database/visualization/widgets/configuring-the-widgets/) setting:

 ```javascript
 # remove extraordinary item completely.
 replace-value = time == new Date('2017-10-01T00:00:00Z').getTime() ? value-1000 : value
 ```

-This setting targets a specific date, and evaluates an `if-else` expression which subtracts `$1` trillion or `$750` billion from the defined date's value.
+This setting targets a specific date, and evaluates an `if-else` expression which subtracts `$1` trillion or `$750` billion from the value of the defined date.

-The `group-period` and `group-statistic` settings are used to return non-annualized data, which still includes the `$250` billion extraordinary item, but doesn't include the additional `$750` billion from annualization.
+The `group-period` and `group-statistic` settings are used to return non-annualized data, which still includes the `$250` billion extraordinary item, but does not include the additional `$750` billion from annualization.

 ```javascript
 # remove annualization factor from raw data, group by annual period, sum samples for actual results.